 How I Inspired Students to Explore Their Future Through Engaging Design

-Client: Ministry of Education
+Client: Education Sector

 Team: 3 Designers, Design Lead, Project Lead